vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

 The “To” will tell the view which element should be modified by the “Then”.
 It can be an array of strings or a single string.
 Either way, each string should correspond to the value of the “data-feedback” attribute.
 If you “to” is ```myFeedbackTarget``` then it will modify any element or elements that have ```data-feedback='myFeedbackTarget'```

 The reason for the when-then's is to be able to handle on-the-fly DOM manipulations.
-Because the changes were captures as directives (and stored inside a cell), on future render calls, these changes can be reapplied after rerendering.
+Because the changes were captured as directives (and stored inside a cell), on future render calls, these changes can be reapplied after rerendering.
 Admittedly, it would be better if there was a React-like mechanism of calling render and it only makes spot changes where necessary.
 And to be fair, Torso has a templateRenderer module that attempts to do this.
-While Torso's templateRenderer does a great job of comparing the newly created DOM to existin DOM, it can be costly if you are invoking it on every keyup while the use is typing in a form.
+While Torso's templateRenderer does a great job of comparing the newly created DOM to existing DOM, it can be costly if you are invoking it on every keyup while the use is typing in a form.
 Thus, feedback solves that problem and gives a useful API to control real-time interactions with the user.

 Another nice feature of the feedback module in Torso views, is that it can handle array notation and object notation.
 It uses backbone-nested-like syntax and lets a developer decide with great specificity which element to trigger changes on and when.
 Object notation are simple to handle: when: ```{'@car.color': ['change']}``` will invoke the “then” function if the model nested property 'color' is updated.
 For arrays, we have to get a little more tricky.
 Assigning variable names to any array index in a “when” lets us reference them later in a “then” or “to”.
 Example: